aroberge/reeborg/dev_tools/readme_for_devel.md

 could be easily translated into a shell script suitable for Mac/Linux.

 **Important** When running qunit tests, most often the tests for one world fails.
 However, if run in isolation, the tests pass.
-This is likely due to an async process not terminated when running the full test suite.
+I have not been able to track down the cause of this but I am guessing that this is due to an async process not terminated when running the full test suite.